Types of Degrees Woodworking Majors Are Getting

 |Hispanic or Latino||3|

-Woodworking appeals to people across the globe.
+Americans aren’t the only ones with an interest in Woodworking.
 About 16.7% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea